mickfuzz/phd4/_posts/2021-10-29-abstract-and-concrete-frameworks.md

 ACTIVITY - APPLYING UDL IN THE CLASSROOM

 Many of the principles of the UDL framework will be  ones that experienced teachers have already adopted based on their intuition and experience.

+- To what extent can students choose their own way to apply the target knowledge or skills?
+Can work outcomes be driven on their interests or at least adapted to add their one interests as content materials within it?
+- Are learners able to see and explain the real life application of the concepts and skills you are introducing?
+How motivating do they find that link?
+- How are you helping learners to make connections between the concepts and skills they are picking up through hands on work and the more abstract representations that may occur in test or exam situations?

 One key approach is that of introducing concepts by starting with examples that are physical and familiar and then drawing out the more abstract ideas that can be applied in other areas.
 Thus if we return to the semantic wave representation, this suggests teachers should start on the more concrete (high semantic gravity) and then highlight concepts and patterns as they emerge in authentic situations.

-As you plan your hands-on activities you can ask you self some of the following questions.

-- Are learners x?
-- Are learners y?
-- Are learners z?
+This approach may be unfamiliar or seem to go against the traditional format of a lesson plan.
+How able are you to try this out in your own lessons?
+Is there an upcoming situation where you could try a different approach and evaluate how students respond?

 ### Observing and Assessing Authentic Practices